 - Be approved by a majority of the organization’s Connecticut employees.
 For more information on the vote requirement, contact your Guardian Group Sales Consultant or broker.

-- Costs employees no more than the state plan
+- Cost employees no more than the state plan

 - Ensure employees covered under a private plan are not contributing to the state Family and Medical Leave Trust Fund

-Effective employee leave management is key to ensuring your business remains compliant with state laws, helping you avoid costly fines.
+- Effective employee leave management is key to help ensure your business remains compliant with state laws, helping you avoid costly fines.